 Department heads shall obtain prior approval of any deployment of wireless access points from ITS to ensure proper use of the wireless spectrum.
 Installation of Access Points will be the responsibility of the individual department and must comply with rules and regulations of the University.
 Installations must not interfere with existing installations and cooperation must be awarded to ensure baseline levels of connection service quality.
 Installation of antennas must comply with all federal and state regulations for antennas.
 The installation of access points and bridging devices must be consistent with health, building, and fire codes.

 Security: General access to the Network infrastructure, including wireless infrastructure, will be limited to individuals authorized to use campus and Internet resources.
 Users of campus and Internet resources shall be authenticated using campus central identity management.
 All connections shall be logged to comply with appropriate state and federal laws.

 - Physical Security of wireless access points will be maintained to protect the access point from theft or access to the data port.

-- Password and data protection is the responsibility of the application. the wireless infastructure does not provide specialized encryption or authentication that should be relied on by applications. in particular, no application should rely on IP address based security or reuseable clear text passwords. it is expected instead that service machines will expect/require their own general or applications authentication, authorization and encryption mechanisms to be used by clients entering from any unprotected Network.
+- Password and data protection is the responsibility of the application. the wireless infrastructure does not provide specialized encryption or authentication that should be relied on by applications. in particular, no application should rely on IP address based security or reusable clear text passwords. it is expected instead that service machines will expect/require their own general or applications authentication, authorization and encryption mechanisms to be used by clients entering from any unprotected Network.

 - Access points or the security gateway shall provide user authentication and/or authorization to the Network before access shall be given.